adalal80/Gravity/_posts/2016-10-12-IowaLiquorSales.md

 * Monticello (rural iowa)
 * Clear Lake (resort, next to Mason City)

+These weren't in method 1 because the actuals were lower than the predicted, which means there was unobserved error that contributed to the high residuals between bottles sold and predicted bottles sold.

 Given these two lists, it is recommended that these Cities be evaluated further for new location due to proximity colleges and distance to big cities:

 * Windsor Heights
 * Cedar Falls
 * Milford/Spirit Lake